-Jerry A. Armelli, M.Ed., is director of an ex-gay and AIDS mentoring group called Prodigal Ministries Inc., which he co-founded in Cincinnati, Ohio, in 1986.
+Jerry A. Armelli, M.Ed., is director of a mentoring group called Prodigal Ministries Inc., which he co-founded in Cincinnati, Ohio, in 1986.
 He and his wife, Mia, were married in 1994.
-Jerry has made numerous radio and television appearances, sharing his conviction that homosexuality can be overcome.
+Jerry has made numerous radio and television appearances, sharing his conviction that distress and other issues around homosexuality can be resolved.

 Aesop’s fable “The Fox and the Grapes” is the perfect parable about my early life and gender-identity development.
 In the fable, a fox tries over and over again to pluck grapes that hang temptingly from a vine overhead.
 He jumps and he jumps, but he cannot reach them.
 He finally gives up and says in disgust, “Aw, they’re probably sour grapes anyway.
 Who wants sour grapes?
 They’re not worth it.”

 That was me exactly, with the male world.
 To me, the grapes in this story represent male bonding, acceptance and inclusion.
 They represent the masculine affirmation that I craved desperately but could never seem to obtain.
 I wanted to be one of the guys, to belong, to have their qualities, their characteristics, their physique.
 Admiration turned to envy, and I coveted what I perceived they had but I didn’t: masculinity.